EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Introduction

-Traversability analysis can be achieved in various ways, e.g., based on proprioceptive measurements~\cite{oliveira2021three, otte2016recurrent}, geometric features~\cite{ruetz2023foresttrav, overbye2022g, fan2021step} and combination of geometric and semantic features~\cite{jagan2023vern, guan2021ttm, tan2021risk, shaban2022semantic, meng2023terrainnet} (see the survey in~\cite{papadakis2013terrain}).
+Suitability of terrain for navigation can be assessed in various ways, e.g., based on proprioceptive measurements~\cite{oliveira2021three, otte2016recurrent}, geometric features~\cite{ruetz2023foresttrav, overbye2022g, fan2021step} and combinations of geometric and semantic features~\cite{jagan2023vern, shaban2022semantic, meng2023terrainnet} (see the survey in~\cite{papadakis2013terrain}).
 Due to the difficulty of hand-crafting planning costs based on terrain features, self-supervised learning is increasingly being adopted to learn task-relevant traversability representations.
-For example, support surfaces underneath dense vegetation can be learned for legged robot locomotion~\cite{li2023seeing}, and terrain traction can be learned to capture how well the robot can follow the desired velocities for planning fast trajectories~\cite{Gasparino2022wayfast}.
-However, these methods do not account for the aleatoric and epistemic uncertainties due to the noisiness and scarcity of real-world data.
-To capture aleatoric uncertainty, methods such as~\cite{ewen2022probfriction, cai2022risk} learn multi-modal terrain properties via Gaussian mixture models or categorical distributions.
-To capture epistemic uncertainty, methods such as~\cite{seo2023learning, Frey-RSS-23, schmid2022self} measure the trained NNs' ability to reconstruct terrain similar to the terrain types traversed in the past, and~\cite{seo2023scate} trains a binary classification network for unfamiliar terrain.
-In comparison, techniques based on Gaussian Process (GP) regression~\cite{endo2023risk, lee2023learning} capture epistemic uncertainty but they use a homoscedastic noise model that assumes the noise variance is globally constant.
-While heteroscedastic GPs that can handle input-dependent noise exist~\cite{murphy2012creating}, the predictive distributions are not analytically tractable and require approximations.
-In contrast, our work explicitly quantifies both the aleatoric and the epistemic uncertainties and tightly integrates the uncertainty-aware traversability model with downstream risk-aware planners.
+For example, Li et al.~\cite{li2023seeing} proposed to learn the support surfaces underneath dense vegetation for legged robot locomotion, and Gasparino et al.~\cite{Gasparino2022wayfast} modeled terrain traction that captures how well the robot can follow the desired velocities.
+However, these methods do not account for the aleatoric and epistemic uncertainty due to the noisiness and scarcity of real-world data.
+To capture aleatoric uncertainty, Ewen et al.~\cite{ewen2022probfriction} and Cai et al.~\cite{cai2022risk} learned multi-modal terrain properties via Gaussian mixture models or categorical distributions.
+To capture epistemic uncertainty, Frey et al.~\cite{Frey-RSS-23} and Schmid et al.~\cite{schmid2022self} measured the trained NNs' ability to reconstruct terrain similar to the terrain types traversed in the past, and Seo et al.~\cite{seo2023scate} trained a binary classifier for unfamiliar terrain.
+In comparison, Endo et al.~\cite{endo2023risk} and Lee et al.~\cite{lee2023learning} leveraged Gaussian Process (GP) regression to quantify epistemic uncertainty, but they used a homoscedastic noise model that assumes the noise variance is globally constant.
+While Murphy et al.~\cite{murphy2012creating} adopted heteroscedastic GPs that can handle input-dependent noise, the predictive distributions are not analytically tractable and require approximations.